wingz-inc/traefik/docs/toml.md

 ## ECS backend

-Træfɪk can be configured to use Amazon ECS as a backend configuration:
+Træfik can be configured to use Amazon ECS as a backend configuration:

 ```toml